 Step 4: Test and refine portion sizes

-Make the dish and test different portion sizes.
-What looks good on the plate?
-What's enough for your guests without them feeling overstuffed?
+Prepare the dish and experiment with different portion sizes.
+What presents well on your plates?
+What satisfies guests without leaving them uncomfortably full?

 ⚠️ Note: